yapweiliang/RD-2000.INS/README.md

 # RD-2000.INS
 Roland RD-2000 Cakewalk Instrument Definition File

-Initial attempt, based on information extracted from the Roland manuals
+Based on information extracted from the Roland manuals.

-**Warning: not yet tested...**
+Seems to work (tested with Cakewalk By Bandlab, previously known as Sonar Platinum)

 Contains
 - [Roland RD-2000] patches